Cinerama Dome: 21st century

 In April 2021, the parent company of Pacific Theatres announced that it would not be reopening any of its locations, including the Cinerama Dome, due to the impact of the COVID-19 pandemic.
 Later in the year, it was reported that a permit had been filed with provisions for a bar and restaurant.

 In June 2022, it was reported that Decurion Corp. had plans to reopen the theater under the name Cinerama Hollywood along with the adjoining fourteen-screen multiplex.
 There were also plans to include two bars and a restaurant at the location.
 Three months later, it was reported that the theater would not be reopening until at least the latter part of 2023; in May 2023, it was reported that it was delayed once again to the latter part of 2024.
 In November 2023, the reopening was again delayed until the second quarter of 2025 due mostly in part to the redesign happening in the space including the addition of restaurants and event space.
 In April 2025, it was reported the reopening of the Cinerama Dome was uncertain due to the property manager saying it would not reopen that year and that Decurion was unwilling to either sell or reopen the complex.
-A petition to reopen the complex had reached more than 30,000 signatures at the time of the report.
+A petition to reopen the complex, organized by activist Benjamin Steinberg, had reached more than 30,000 signatures at the time of the report.
 When asked about the future of the Cinerama Dome and Arclight Hollywood during a June 2025 public hearing held by the Los Angeles l Office of Zoning Administration, land use consultant Elizabeth Peterson of the Elizabeth Peterson Group said: